Antifungal medicines are used to treat fungal infections, which most commonly affect your skin, hair and nails.

 - a severe skin reaction – such as peeling or blistering skin

-- liver damage (occurs very rarely) – you may experience loss of appetite, vomiting, nausea, jaundice, dark urine or pale faeces, tiredness or weakness
+- liver damage (very rarely) – you may have loss of appetite, vomiting, nausea, jaundice, dark pee or pale poo, tiredness or weakness

-Stop using the medicine if you have these severe side effects, and see your GP or pharmacist to find an alternative.
+Stop using the medicine if you have these severe side effects, and see a GP or pharmacist to find an alternative.

 Reporting side effects

-If you suspect that a medicine has made you unwell, you can report this side effect through the Yellow Card Scheme.
+If you think a medicine has made you unwell, you can report this side effect through the Yellow Card Scheme.

 Antifungal medicines for children

-Some antifungal medicines can be used on children and babies – for example, miconazole oral gel can be used to treat oral thrush in babies.
+Some antifungal medicines can be used to treat children and babies – for example, miconazole oral gel can be used for oral thrush in babies.

 But different doses are usually needed for children of different ages.
-Ask a pharmacist or speak to your GP for more advice.
+Speak to a pharmacist or GP for more advice.